djalbat/yapp/README.md

   ]
 }
 ```
-We recommend the standalone approach to get you started, however take a look at the example source code if you are interested in JSX.
+We recommend the standalone approach to get you started.

 ### Styling Yapp